bookmanarchive/rom-dumper/analysis/Bookman1/readme.md

   - Compare MWD-2001 v1.0 and v1.1
   - Compare others with same model code but different revision
   - There are several bits yet unmapped, model code appears twice

+- Analyze the WGM-2037 from the BDM free download file
+  - Encrypted but we have the payload + the key

+- Attempt a write of same sized ROM as WGM-2037 to the BMC-2 / BMC-4 cards
+  - Start to alter bytes within the sent ROM to peek/poke memory